Forness Stadium

-Forness Stadium was a stadium in Olean, New York.
+Forness Stadium was a stadium in Saint Bonaventure, New York.
 It opened in 1946 and was home to the St. Bonaventure University football team from 1946 to 1951.

-The stadium was built in 1946 in a period of 77 days.
-It seated 12,000 persons and was named for former Olean mayor Fred Forness.
-The construction of the stadium helped persuade Notre Dame football coach to become St. Bonaventure's football coach starting with the 1946 season.
+The stadium was built in 1946 on New York State Route 17 (now Route 417) at the campus entrance west of Olean in a period of 77 days, largely built from stands transplanted to Olean from the Canisius Golden Griffins' football stadium after Canisius took up residence at Civic Stadium, where Saint Bonaventure had hoped to play marquee matchups if the football program's post-World War II revival was a success.
+It seated 12,000 persons and was named for former Olean mayor Fred Forness, who campaigned for the stadium.
+The construction of the stadium helped persuade Notre Dame football coach Hugh Devore to become St. Bonaventure's football coach starting with the 1946 season.

 The stadium was dedicated on September 28, 1946, during a game against Youngstown.
 Youngstown won the game by a 20–14 score.